Grave Markers

 Marker #3 with a protective cage

-This is believed to be the above marker (#3) encased in a protective wire cage.
+Believed to be marker #3, encased in a protective wire cage.
 Note that the lettering matches the locations of the one above.
 The letters are dark, so perhaps they may have been painted.
-A postcard of this marker had a postmark of June 21, 1954 so we know it was up in that year.
+A postcard of this marker had a postmark of June 21, 1954 so we know it was still up in that year.
 It is believed this marker was eventually blown up with dynamite.

 Marker four, 1950s -1997